Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 + `BUTTON_ID_BUTTON_03 - BUTTON_ID_BUTTON_09` are additional mouse-model-specific buttons
 + `BUTTON_ID_NONE` is none of the above

 To check which mouse button was pressed, we use [`get_current_button`](@ref) on the event controller instance from within the signal handler, which returns an ID as stated above.
-See below for an example of this.

 If we only want signals to be emitted for certain buttons, we can use [`set_only_listens_to_button!`](@ref) to restrict the choice of button. [`set_touch_only!`](@ref) filters all click events except those coming from touch devices.